hezhaobin/2024-SJTU-Popgen/20-slides/21-markdown/Lecture-1-intro.md

 <grid drag="85 45" drop="bottom" bg="forestgreen">

-- count the number of variable sites
+- count the number of variable sites, or $k$
 + account for the length of the region (sequence)
 + account for the number of sequences (sample size)
 + Average # of differences between two sequences